sparkfun/SparkFun_IoT_RedBoard-RP2350/docs/hardware_overview.md

 ### HSTX Connector

 ### RP2350 Debug Connector

+We've also included a dedicated 1mm 3-pin connector tied to the RP2350's debug pins (SWDIO, SWCK & Ground).
+Users can plug a [debug cable (link needed - ML)]() to this connector.
+These pins are also connected to a 0.1"-spaced PTH header right next to it for those who prefer a different connection type.

 ## LEDs

 This board has four LEDs labeled <b>STAT/25</b>, <b>CHG</b>, <b>WRL</b>, <b>PWR</b> and <b>RGB/IO3</b>.

+**Photo highlighting LEDs - ML**

+The list below outlines the color and functionality of the LEDs on the IoT RedBoard - RP235.

+* <b>STAT/25</b> - Blue LED tied to the RP2350's IO25.
+User-programmable status LED.
+* <b>CHG</b> - Yellow LED connects to the MCP73831 LiPo charge IC to indicate when an attached battery is being charged.
+* <b>WRL</b> - Blue LED tied to IO0 on the RM2.
+User-programmable status LED.
+* <b>PWR</b> - Red LED tied to <b>3.3V</b> power circuit.
+* <b>RGB/IO3</b> - WS2812 RGB LED tied to the RP2350's IO3.
+User-progammable RGB LED.

 ## Buttons

 There are three push buttons on the board labeled <b>RESET</b>, <b>USER/36</b> and <b>BOOT</b>.

+**Photo highlighting buttons - ML**

+The <b>RESET</b> button connects to the RP2350's RUN pin and resets the RP2350 when pressed.
+The <b>USER/36</b> button connects to IO36 on the RP2350 and can act as a physical input to trigger an event in code.
+The <b>BOOT</b> button

 ## Solder Jumpers

+The IoT RedBoard - RP2350 has five solder jumpers labeled <b>PWR</b>, <b>LP</b>, <b>SHLD</b>, <b>I2C</b> and <b>BYP</b>.

+**Photo highlighting solder jumpers - ML**

+The list below outlines the solder jumpers functionality, default state and any notes about their behavior.

+* <b>PWR</b> - Completes the Power LED circuit.
+CLOSED by default.
+Open to disable the power LED to help conserve power.
+* <b>LP</b> - Pulls the RP9080 3.3V regulator's enable (EN) pin HIGH (3.3V) to power the peripheral (3.3V_P) power circuit.
+CLOSED by default.
+While enabled, this provides power to the &micro;SD card and RGB LED.
+Open to disable the peripheral power circuit.
+* <b>SHLD</b> - Nets the USB-C Shield pin to the board's ground plane.
+CLOSED by default.
+Open to isolate the shield pin from the board's ground.
+* <b>I2C</b> - Three-way jumper pulls the I<sup>2</sup>C pins (IO4/SDA and IO5/SCL) to <b>3.3V</b> through a pair of <b>2.2k&ohm;</b> resistors.
+CLOSED by default.
+Open the jumper to disable the pullups on these pins.
+* <b>BYP</b> - Fuse bypass jumper.
+OPEN by default.
+Close to bypass the fuse on the VIN input.